roddhjav/pass-import/share/man/man1/pimport.md

 # DESCRIPTION

-**pimport** is a passwords importer swiss army knife allowing you to import your password database to your new password manager repository conveniently.
-It natively supports import from <!-- NB BEGIN -->62<!-- NB END --> password managers, and export to <!-- NB EXPORT BEGIN -->8<!-- NB EXPORT END -->
-destination password managers.
+**pimport** is a passwords importer swiss army knife allowing you to import your password database to a password store repository conveniently.
+It natively supports import from <!-- NB BEGIN -->62<!-- NB END --> password managers, and export to <!-- NB EXPORT BEGIN -->8<!-- NB EXPORT END --> destination password managers.
 More manager support can easily be added.

-Passwords are imported into an existing password repository; therefore, the password repository must have been initialised before.
+Passwords are imported into the existing default password store, therefore the password store must have been initialized before.

-By default, pimport imports entries at the root of the password store and only keeps the primary data (password, login, email, URL, group).
+By default, pass imports entries at the root of the password store and only keeps the main data (password, login, email, URL, group).
 This behaviour can be changed using the provided options.
-It also handles duplicates and support OTP secret.
+It handles duplicates and imports OTP secret.

 # COMMAND